bizon/selling-partner-api-sdk/clients/fulfillment-outbound-api-2020-07-01/README.md

 The Selling Partner API for Fulfillment Outbound lets you create applications that help a seller fulfill Multi-Channel Fulfillment orders using their inventory in Amazon's fulfillment network.
 You can get information on both potential and existing fulfillment orders.

+## Documentation

+Learn more about this Selling Partner API by visiting the [official documentation](https://github.com/amzn/selling-partner-api-docs/tree/main/references/fulfillment-outbound-api/fulfillmentOutbound_2020-07-01.md).

+Also, see the [generated documentation](https://bizon.github.io/selling-partner-api-sdk/modules/_sp_api_sdk_fulfillment_outbound_api_2020_07_01.html) for this API client.

 ## Installing

 ```sh